-You’ve booked the dates, packed your bags and are finally off for the trip of a lifetime: a visit to the Magic Kingdom!
-No matter what you do there, you’re sure to come back smiling with that nostalgic Disney glow.
+You’ve booked the dates, packed your bags, and are finally off for the trip of a lifetime: a visit to the Magic Kingdom!
+No matter what you do there, you’ll come back smiling with that nostalgic Disney glow.
 There is no shortage of fun things to do and see at the park.
 The list of attractions available at the Magic Kingdom is simply staggering.
-So which are the best rides in Magic Kingdom?
+So, which are the best rides in Magic Kingdom?

 But the truth is, with those notoriously long wait times and a plethora of options, which rides are actually worth your time?

 Let us guide your way with this list of the 18 best rides in the Magic Kingdom.
 There’s a wide range of rides here to suit all ages and types.
-Read on to make sure your trip is everything you’d hoped it would be!
+Read on to ensure your trip is everything you’d hoped it would be!

-The Liberty Square Riverboat puts you aboard a colonial-era steamboat and takes you along a 17-minute long leisurely boat ride.
-You can take in historically recreated vistas such as an early American town, a native American campground, a mill, a fort and you might catch sight of various woodland creatures too.
+The Liberty Square Riverboat puts you aboard a colonial-era steamboat and takes you along a 17-minute-long leisurely boat ride.
+You can take in historically recreated vistas, such as an early American town, a native American campground, a mill, and a fort and you might catch sight of various woodland creatures too.

 This is a nice breather from the long waits or more thrilling rides.
-History buffs might enjoy the boat itself, which has been faithfully replicated in an old-world fashion.
-This is a fully functional steam vessel just like those that would have operated along the Mississippi River in the 17th century.
+History buffs might enjoy the boat, which has been faithfully replicated in an old-world fashion.
+This is a fully functional steam vessel like those that would have operated along the Mississippi River in the 17th century.

 For another relaxing way to take in the sights of the park, climb aboard this restored steam engine train.
 It takes a 20-minute route along the outskirts of the Magic Kingdom.
 The ride is also a convenient way to get around the park.

-This is an animatronic based ride perfect for fans of the classic Disney film.
-Your party hops aboard a personal clamshell that whisks you through sets from the Little Mermaid.
+This is an animatronic-based ride perfect for fans of classic Disney films.
+Your party hops aboard a personal clamshell that whisks you through sets from The Little Mermaid.
 Each area uses animatronics, 3D effects, and video magic to bring your memories to life.

 The dream sequence gets a bit trippy and is probably the biggest draw for adults.
 The ride has some interactive features in the queue to make the wait a bit more bearable too.

 This is a classic slow ride that is quintessential Disney.
-In case you’ve somehow never heard of this one, it’s a 10-minute personal boat ride that takes riders through all 7 continents of the world.
-It features dancing animatronic dolls, dressed in garb representative of each respective culture.
+In case you’ve somehow never heard of this one, it’s a 10-minute personal boat ride that takes riders through all seven continents of the world.
+It features dancing animatronic dolls dressed in garb representative of each respective culture.
 The dolls are set on scenes depicting various landmarks from around the world.

 Though this is an old ride dating back to the 1960s, the message is as relevant as ever: though we are spread far and wide, we are all the same.
 One race of humans together.
 It’s still a heartwarming sentiment that the whole family can enjoy.

 Dumbo is another Disney classic that has been the source material for a few attractions over the years.
 This is essentially a classic carnival ride done in Dumbo fashion.
-Choose and board your own flying Dumbo carriages which gently spin about like a carousel.
-It goes fairly slowly and has controls inside the carriage that lets you or your child control the height of the carriage.
+Choose and board your own flying Dumbo carriages, which gently spin about like a carousel.
+It goes fairly slowly and has controls inside the carriage that let you or your child control the height of the carriage.